katyukha/odoo-rpc-client/README.md

 As we see reading data in such way allows us to get list of dictionaries where each contain fields have been read

 Another way to read data is to use *search_records* or *read_records* method.
 Each of these methods receives same aguments as *search* or *read* method respectively.
-But passing *count* argument for *search_records* will cause error Main difference of these methods is using ERP_Record class instead of dict for each record had been read.
+But passing *count* argument for *search_records* will cause error.
+Main difference betwen these methods in using *ERP_Record* class instead of *dict* for each record had been read.
-ERP_Record class provides some orm-like abilities for records, allowing for example accessing field values as attributes and providing mechanisms to lazily fetch related fields.
+ERP_Record class provides some orm-like abilities for records, allowing for example access fields as attributes and provide mechanisms to lazily fetch related fields.

 ```python
 >>> sale_orders = sale_order_obj.search_records([('state', '=', 'done')])